USA Gulf Coast Road Trip: Local Food & Coastal Flavor From Louisiana to Florida

 Fun in the sun, fresh seafood, and the Gulf of Mexico tempting you off the highway onto quieter back roads... what could be better than a road trip along America's Gulf Coast?
 We first got the idea for a Gulf Coast road trip years ago after camping in Port St. Joe, Florida, and we've been talking about it ever since.
 The Gulf Coast stretches 1,630 miles from Texas to the Florida Everglades, through subtropical ecosystems along the way - swampy marshland, the Mississippi River Delta, saltwater tidal flats, and some of the most gorgeous white sand beaches in the entire country.
 If you've never been to this part of America before, it's completely unique and the regions that line it are culturally distinct, even from their own home state.
 Life here isn't always easy, but the pace is slow, the air is humid, and the seafood is always fresh and delicious.

 So this year we finally did it.
-We set out to get a taste of the unique food and culture along the Gulf Coast through Louisiana, Mississippi, Alabama, the Florida Panhandle and north and central Florida.
+We set out to get a taste of one of the best food destinations in America, and the unique culture along the Gulf Coast through Louisiana, Mississippi, Alabama, the Florida Panhandle and north and central Florida.
 The plan was to fly from our home in southwest Florida one way into Lafayette, Louisiana, pick up a rental car, and leisurely explore the coast over three weeks, making our way along I-10, east around Florida’s "Big Bend", and back home.
 We couldn’t wait to eat our way along the Gulf Coast.

 Our Gulf Coast Road Trip Itinerary (But Create Your Own)